 Success requires thought and communication.
 So, finally, we bring open minds and objective analysis to develop solutions that work for people and places.
 We listen to and learn from people in communities where we work.
 Together we develop strategies and solutions.
 And with eloquent writing and effective visual and verbal skills we bring clear solutions to professionals and the general public.

 How We Study

 Students develop a masters project in consultation with a sponsoring conservation organization – The Nature Conservancy, the National Park Service, a state government or a municipal parks department, for example.
-Field research spans the summer of the first academic year and portions of the second fall semester.
+Field research spans the summer of the first academic year.
 The product of each student's graduate work includes a professional report or document for the sponsoring organization, written academic reflections, and a journal publication or article in the popular mass media.

 Last modified November 18 2017 11:15 AM